brimdata/super/book/src/super-sql/aggregates/fuse.md

 The _fuse_ aggregate function applies [type fusion](../type-fusion.md) to its input and returns the fused type.
-A fused type differs from a [blended type](blend.md) as it includes fusion types in the nested type hierarchy whereever type changes were made to combine types in the type fusion process.
+A fused type differs from a [blended type](blend.md) as it includes fusion types in the nested type hierarchy wherever type changes were made to combine types in the type fusion process.

 ## Examples